igormironchik/cfgfile/README.md

 ```

 I.e. we want to have parent tag `{configuration}` and child tag `{ourCoolValue}`
-that will have one value of type std::string.
+that will have one value of type `std::string`.
 It's very simple to define such
-configuration with cfgfile.
+configuration with `cfgfile`.
 Let's see:

 ```cpp
 #include <cfgfile/all.hpp>